Website about Montreal, Toronto and how to travel between those two cities.

 By Public Transport: The cheapest way to get to the airport is with the city Bus for $3,00.
 Take Bus 211 from Lionel-Groulx Metro Station and change to Bus 204 or 209 at Dorval Train Station.
 Expect a travel time of at least 30 minutes to one hour.

 Toronto is served by two airports: Billy Bishop Toronto City Airport (known as well as Toronto City Centre Airport or Toronto Island Airport) and Toronto Pearson International Airport.
-The first one is used mainly by Porter and can be accessed only by ferry from Bathurst Street in the Downtown Area.
+The first one is used mainly by Porter and can be accessed from the Downtown area at Bathurst Street.
 Much larger is Pearson, used by the other airlines.
 Located about 27km from downtown, it can be reached from Toronto with several Bus Lines (Toronto Transit, GO Transit).
-There is as well an Airport Shuttle Service, Taxis and various Bus routes to other destinations in Ontario.
+There is as well an Airport Shuttle (Union Pearson Express), Taxis and various Bus routes to other destinations in Ontario.

 The most convenient way to travel.
 The crown company Via Rail offers several direct downtown to downtonwn trips between Toronto and Montreal each day.
 The travel time varies between 4h 38min and 5h 36min.
 The one way ticket price depends on the train and on how early you book.
 It starts at around $50 but can easily get higher than $140 for economy class.